Stephen Hales: Inventions and other work

 Bad air was thought to be a cause of ill-health and death in the 18th century.
 Death and disease were common in overcrowded ships and prisons.
 Hales was one of several people in the early 18th century (other notable inventors being John Theophilus Desaguliers, Mårten Triewald and Samuel Sutton) who developed forms of ventilators to improve air quality.
-Hales' ventilators were large bellows, usually worked by hand, although larger versions were powered by windmills.
+Hales's ventilators were large bellows, usually worked by hand, although larger versions were powered by windmills.
 They were widely installed in ships, prisons and mines and were successful in reducing disease, and aerating the lower decks of Royal Navy vessels to combat dry rot in the hulls.
-Hales' ventilators were also used in preserving foods and drying grain.
+Hales's ventilators were also used in preserving foods and drying grain.

 Hales also experimented with ways of distilling fresh water from sea water; preserving water and meat on sea-voyages; measuring depths at sea; measuring high temperatures; and wrote on a range of subjects including earthquakes; methods of preventing the spread of fires; and comparative mortality rates in relationship to rural and urban parishes.